-Destination Unknown, vol. 3, continues its tradition of using military writers and artists to generate new ideas on national security and military strategy through graphical representation.
+About the Book Destination Unknown, vol. 3, continues its tradition of using military writers and artists to generate new ideas on national security and military strategy through graphical representation.
 This is an educational project "by the warfighter for the warfighter" in every regard.
-Of note, this volume features a triadic partnership between Marine Corps University, the Naval Postgraduate School, and the U.S. Air Force Academy.

-Thematically, this volume touches on the psychological impacts from man-machine teaming, artificial intelligence systems gone astray, the future of medicine and trauma management, gender integration in Marine Corps boot camp, life on an arctic military outpost, and a sentimental story about a robotic infantry dog.
+Notably, this volume features a unique academic partnership involving Marine Corps University, the Naval Postgraduate School, the U.S. Naval Academy, and the U.S. Air Force Academy.
+Behind the scenes, the journey in making this graphic novel is as important as the unique military stories being told.
+Thematically, this volume touches on the psychological impacts from human-machine teaming, artificial intelligence systems gone astray, the future of medicine and trauma management, gender integration in Marine Corps boot camp, life on an arctic military outpost, and even a story about a robotic infantry dog.